wso2-extensions/esb-connector-servicenow/docs/aggregate.md

 Following example illustrates how to connect to ServiceNow with the init operation and getAggregateRecord operation.

-1. Create a sample Rest API as below :
+1. Create a sample REST API as below :

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>